iamask/alert-workers-count/README.md

 1. **Fetch Data:**

-   - The Worker queries the Cloudflare GraphQL API for all timeseries data points (per minute) from the **last 10 minutes** for a given account and ruleset, using a time window filter.
+   - The Worker queries the Cloudflare GraphQL API for up to 1000 timeseries data points (per minute) from the **last 10 minutes** for a given account and ruleset, using a time window filter.
-   - The query uses `orderBy: [datetimeMinute_ASC]` so the API returns data already sorted in chronological order (oldest to newest).
+   - The query uses `orderBy: [datetimeMinute_ASC], limit: 1000` so the API returns data already sorted in chronological order (oldest to newest).
    - The data is processed as received from the API for increase detection.

 2. **Sort and Compare:**

-   - The data is compared in chronological order (oldest to newest).
-   - For each consecutive pair of points, the Worker checks if the current count is greater than the previous count.
+   - The data is already sorted by time (ascending) from the API, so the Worker can directly compare consecutive points to detect increases.

 3. **Deduplication:**